Activate Your Inner Happiness With Bilateral Brain Stimulations

 Lisa Bradburn

-Psychotherapist-In-Training & Agile Coach at the intersection of technology and the human condition.
-Let’s chat: lisabradburnmedium@gmail.com
+Psychotherapist (RPQ) & Coach at the intersection of faith, technology, and the human condition.
+Let’s chat: lbradburn@gestaltmail.ca